thearst3rd/paradiddle/README.md

 Op  | Name | Function
 --- | ---- | --------
+0   | nop  | Do nothing.
+Useful for branching to program start.
 1   | push | Push the next op to the stack.
 Do NOT execute the next op.
 2   | add  | Pop b then a off the stack, then push a + b.
 3   | sub  | Pop b then a off the stack, then push a - b. *Note: Order matters.*